-A closed elliptical (or circular) orbit corresponds to the case of negative total energy of the body (provided the gravitational potential energy is chosen to be zero at infinity).
+A closed elliptical (or circular) orbit corresponds to the case of negative total energy of the body (provided the gravitational potential energy is chosen to be zero at an infinite distance from the center of force).
 To simulate such a motion, a value of the initial velocity should be entered that does not exceed the escape velocity.
 However, the simulation program can also handle the cases of zero or positive total energy, for which the trajectory is respectively a parabola or a hyperbola.
 These cases are examples of a generalization of Kepler's first law which states that motion in a Newtonian central gravitational field always occurs along a conic section.

-To consider the cases for which the total energy is zero or positive, we chose "Parabolic motion" or "Hyperbolic motion" respectively in the corresponding drop-down list.
-We can enter then a value of the initial velocity which equals or exceeds the escape velocity.
-In the latter case the trajectory is a hyperbola.
+To consider the cases for which the total energy is zero or positive, we chose "Parabolic motion" or "Hyperbolic motion" respectively in the corresponding dropdown list.
+In the latter case we can enter a value of the initial velocity which exceeds the escape velocity.
+The corresponding trajectory is a hyperbola.
 To prove this, the program again draws straight lines from the foci to the points on the trajectory.
-Simultaneously in the right window these lines are aligned next to one another so that we can visually subtract the length of one from the other.
+Simultaneously in the right window these rectilinear segments are aligned next to one another so that we can visually subtract the length of one from the other.
 It is clear that the difference is the same for all points of the trajectory.
 This demonstration proves that the curve is a hyperbola.
-The difference in lengths of the lines equals the distance between the vertices of the two branches of the hyperbola.
+The difference in lengths of the segments equals the distance between the vertices of the two branches of the hyperbola.

 Since the direction of the velocity vector is transverse (perpendicular to the radius vector) at the initial position, this point is the vertex of the hyperbola along which the body recedes to infinity.
 Therefore, only half of this branch of the hyperbola is generated.
 In order to obtain the other half, the program also simulates the motion of the body from infinity towards the vertex of the hyperbola.
 This simulation is achieved in the following way.
-When the body recedes far enough from the initial position (beyond the region displayed on the screen), the program reverses the sign of one of its coordinates (namely, the sign of the coordinate measured from the initial point in the direction perpendicular to the initial radius vector), and simultaneously reverses the other component of the velocity.
+When the body recedes far enough from the initial position (beyond the region displayed on the screen), the program reverses the sign of one of its coordinates (namely, the sign of the coordinate measured in the direction of the initial velocity), and simultaneously reverses the other component of the velocity.
 Hence, subsequent motion of the body observed on the computer screen occurs toward the initial position along the other half of the same hyperbola.

-If the option "Predicted curve" is chosen, the program first draws the theoretically predicted hyperbolic trajectory together with the other branch of the hyperbola and the corresponding asymptotes.
+If the option "Predicted curve" is chosen, the program first draws the theoretically predicted hyperbolic trajectory together with the other branch of the hyperbola, and the corresponding asymptotes.
 Parameters of the hyperbola are calculated in the program on the basis of the conservation laws for the value of the initial velocity that has been entered.
 The subsequent simulation of the motion does not use the results of this preliminary calculation-it is based entirely on a numerical integration of Newton's laws of motion.
-Therefore, coincidence of the actual simulated trajectory with the predicted curve can be treated as an additional experimental verification of Kepler's generalized first law for a hyperbolic motion.
+Therefore, coincidence of the actual simulated trajectory with the predicted curve can be treated as an additional experimental verification of generalized Kepler's first law for a hyperbolic motion.